 How do PV solar panels work?

 Light consists of photons, and when these photos strike the semi-conductor material in a PV solar panel, electrons are released.
-The electrons form a DC supply, which can then be converted into AC for use in your commercial premises or home.
+The electrons form a DC supply, which can then be converted into AC using an inverter for use in your commercial premises or home.
 You are already using PV technology if you have a solar-powered calculator, for example, so using PV solar panels to power your home or business would just be doing so on a larger scale.

 What else is involved in a photovoltaic system?